miguelgrinberg/Flask-SocketIO/docs/index.rst

   comes with WebSocket functionality.
 The use of gevent is also a performant option, but slightly lower than eventlet.
-- The Flask development server based on Werkzeug can be used as well, with the caveat that it lacks the performance of the other two options, so it should only be used to simplify the development workflow.
-This option only supports the long-polling transport.
+- The Flask development server based on Werkzeug can be used as well, with the caveat that this web server is intended only for development use, so it should only be used to simplify the development workflow and not for production.

 The extension automatically detects which asynchronous framework to use based on what is installed.
 Preference is given to eventlet, followed by gevent.